November 12-14, 2018

 Back to Top

 revitup! classes were created based on input from focus groups with your young clergy peers.
+We were called to be good stewards of our five personal resources.
+This event provides opportunities to consider each area for your overall well-being.

 For these sessions, you will be assigned to a track so you will attend each core class: